grpc/grpc.io/content/about.md

         <img src="../img/pingcap5.png" /></a></div>
         <div>
             <div class="testimonialquote">“ </div>
             At PingCAP, we use gRPC in almost every project that involves interactions or communications through network.
 As has been proven, gRPC has well met our demands in terms of performance and usability.
-We also provide gRPC library for Rust, which is the first production-ready gRPC implementation in the Rust community.
+We also provide a production-ready gRPC library for Rust.
         </div>

 </div>